 Rosacea

 Rosacea is a medical condition often misdiagnosed for facial acne.
 Though the chronic disease can result in the development of tiny bumps and other symptoms, it is primarily known for causing redness that comes and goes on the central part of the face.
-For patients who suffer from rosacea, the Little Rock area’s Dermatology Group of Arkansas knows that this constant flushing can be distracting, embarrassing, and damaging to quality of life.
+For patients who suffer from rosacea, the Little Rock area’s Dermatology Group of Arkansas knows that this constant flushing can be distracting,

 It is important to get a proper diagnosis before beginning treatment for rosacea.
-Patients should also understand that rosacea has no cure, but there are many options for managing the symptoms and reducing the chance of future flare-ups.
-Our experienced dermatologists offer medical, cosmetic, and corrective skin care for this skin condition that impacts an estimated 16 million people in the United States—and around 415 million people around the globe.
+Patients should also understand that rosacea has no cure, but that there are many options for managing the symptoms and reducing the chance of future flare-ups.
+Our experienced dermatologists offer medical, cosmetic, and corrective skin care for this condition that impacts an estimated 16 million people in the United States—and around 415 million people around the globe.

 Contact Us Today

-Like psoriasis, eczema, and other chronic skin conditions, medical science has not yet discovered the underlying cause of rosacea.
 While doctors may not know why it starts, they do know what to look for to make a diagnosis.
+There are also many options available for managing symptoms to make life with the condition easier to deal with.

 Rosacea can also cause thin blood vessels to become visible beneath the skin.
 Known as spider veins, these fine lines of color typically develop on the nose, cheeks, and the general central face area.